 - The signature of the Executive Director or President and the name and contact information for the primary person responsible for the proposal.

-We request that letters be two pages or less in length and submitted electronically to email@example.com.
+We request that letters be no longer than 2-pages in length and submitted electronically to firstname.lastname@example.org.

 Letters of Interest must be received by 4:00 p.m. on March 1st (for the spring round) or September 1st (for the fall round) to be considered.

-Please note: After submitting your “Letter of Interest” you will receive an email confirming receipt of your application.
-If you do not receive an email confirmation, please notify Eileen at 366-4892 or at firstname.lastname@example.org.
+Please note: After submitting your “Letter of Interest,” applicants will receive an email confirming receipt of your application.
+If you do not receive confirmation, please contact the NCCF.

 (Please refer to NCCF website for complete grantmaking program timetable and guidelines for submitting full proposals.)